mtiller/ModelicaBook/text/source/behavior/equations.rst

    Need to add a figure here.

+As we can see from this figure, we have four variables to solve for:
+:math:`V`, :math:`i_L`, :math:`i_R` and :math:`i_C`.
+To solve for
+each of the currents :math:`i_L`, :math:`i_R` and :math:`i_C`, we can use the equations associated an inductor, resistor and capacitor,
+respectively:

+.. math:: V = i_R R
+.. math:: C*\dot{V} = i_C
+.. math:: L*\dot{i_L} = (V_b-V)

+where :math:`V_b` is the battery voltage.
+Since we have only 3 equations but 4 variables, we need one additional equation.
+That additional equation is going to be Kirchoff's current law:

+.. math:: i_L = i_R+i_C

-For now, we will create a basic model with only equations and variables (including physical types).
-But in a later section on :ref:`electrical-components` we will return to this same circuit and demonstrate how to create models that really look like the circuit in the previous figure.
+Now that we have determined the equations and variables for this problem, we will create a basic model (including physical types) by translating the equations directly into Modelica.
+But in a later section on :ref:`electrical-components` we will return to this same circuit and demonstrate how to create models by dragging, dropping and connecting models that really look like the circuit components in the previous figure.

 A model composed simply of variables and equations could be written as
 follows: